 Create layers of light

-Bathrooms can be both functional and relaxing spaces, and one way to achieve that is using a variety of different lighting.
-Traditionally, most of the lighting comes from ceiling lights which should provide lots of bright light to help with visibility.
+Bathrooms can be both functional and relaxing spaces, and one way to achieve that is by using various lighting.
+Traditionally, most lighting comes from ceiling lights which should provide lots of bright light to help with visibility.
 The best way to do this is to install spotlights which spread the light evenly around the room.

-You can balance bright lights with accent lighting – for example over the bath or in the shower – or use mirror lights to create a more textured, gentle feel while also providing specific task lighting which helps with shaving or applying makeup.
+You can balance bright lights with accent lighting – for example, over the bath or in the shower – or use mirror lights to create a more textured, gentle feel also providing specific task lighting that helps with shaving or applying makeup.

 Types of ceiling lights